ak-asu/web-dev-skill/.github/steps/4-html-fundamentals.md

 ## Example index.html

+`index.html` is the entry point for your React application.
+It should include all necessary elements to ensure proper functionality and SEO.
 Here's a sample example of an [`index.html`](https://github.com/ak-asu/web-dev-skill/blob/main/resources/example/index.html) file with all required elements.

 ## Quiz Instructions